-Solely on the basis of istihsaan, my suggestion is -- and this is only a recommendation as the Muslim authorities in those applicable regions are presumably well aware of the principles that are allowed in Islamic law for arriving at their decision -- that the fasting day be based on the "earth day" calculation.
-Based on our research, an average earth day (i.e., daylight hours) equates to roughly 12 hours of sunlight (dawn to sunset at the equator is roughly 13 hours), so given this average then, and with the Qur'anic goal in mind, I would assume that a person in the northern or southern regions, taking into consideration the normal commencement of the work day, etc., could start the fast at approximately 6:00am and end it at 6:00pm, or 5:30am and end it at 6:30pm.
+Solely on the basis of istihsaan, my suggestion is -- and this is only a recommendation as the Muslim authorities in those applicable regions are presumably well aware of the principles that are allowed in Islamic law for arriving at their decision -- that the fasting day be based on the "average daylight hours" calculation.
+Based on our research, an average day of daylight hours equates to roughly 12 hours of sunlight (dawn to sunset at the equator is roughly 13 hours), so given this average then, and with the Qur'anic goal in mind, I would assume that a person in the northern or southern regions, taking into consideration the normal commencement of the work day, etc., could start the fast at approximately 6:00am and end it at 6:00pm, or 5:30am and end it at 6:30pm.
 One may opt to fast a little longer, e.g., 14 or 15 hours, depending on one's capability (the longest day of fasting in Saudi Arabia during the summer is less than 15 hours).
 I realize that there are some Muslims who for whatever reason (be it stamina, strict adherence to the tradition, etc.) will view my suggestion as heresy and stick to the dawn and sunset times in their regions regardless of the extremely long summer days.
 My recommendation is for those Muslims who concur that Allah does not want the fast to be overly burdensome on us because of geographical differences.
 And Allah knows best.

 Webmaster's Note: In Alaska, the sun barely sets during the summer months and there is about three hours of daylight during the winter months.
 Since posting this Q&A, it has come to our attention that a Muslim community in Alaska decided to fast 12 hours daily during Ramadan regardless of the time of year.
 We feel that this decision is in line with our view and also the spirit of the Qur'an as outlined in the answer above.
 (April 9, 2011)

-June 30, 2014: The graphic below shows the differences in the length of the daily fast during Ramadan at the end of June depending on one's location and the time of year.
+June 30, 2014: The graphic below shows the differences in the length of the daily fast during Ramadan at the end of June depending on one's location.